 - Step into the Blinding Fight: The ultimate skill of the Succubus class is called 'Nightmare', and it involves surrounding the enemy with darkness and launching an unseen beatdown.
 Can be seen here.

 - This Cannot Be!: Rozalin's response upon finding out that the "most powerful Overlord" in The Multiverse is a talking book.

 - Token Evil Teammate: Etna, since you're playing as heroes this time.

 - Too Kinky to Torture: The angel who joins Axel in Axel Mode, whose only purpose for showing up in the first place is to get hurt.

 Because I loooove being hurt. <3

 - It seems he named himself "Main Hero B" just so that the demons would have an excuse to hurt him.

-- True Companions: The reason that Rozalin tries to stop Laharl to take away Etna is because she consider her one.
+- True Companions: The reason that Rozalin tries to stop Laharl from taking Etna away is because she considers her one.

 - Tsundere: Adell's mom.
 One minute, she speaks cheerfully to her little children, and the next minute she's chewing out her husband for things said by the giant monstrous mole on his chest.